Nadim Karam: Shooting the Cloud at Ayyam Gallery

 The Ayyam Gallery is in the heart of London’s commercial gallery district.
 It’s on the first floor, and so you have to be buzzed up.
 The space itself has lower ceilings than the ideal, and so large work is going to look differently here.
 Don’t let any of this to put you off, as it is an approachable gallery and will be showing interesting and notable work.

-Shooting the Cloud is at Ayyam Gallery, 1st Floor, 143 New Bond Street, London, from 24th January to 9th March 2013.
-For further information visit here.
+Shooting the Cloud is at Ayyam Gallery, 143 New Bond Street, London, from 24th January until 9th March 2013.
+For further information visit the gallery’s website here.